Racing Together Community Day: Thursday 7 May

 A map of racing’s 2019 activity

-Ascot held a Food Bank Drive from 7th – 11th May to assist local people who are at a time of crisis.
+Ascot held a Food Bank Drive in May to assist local people who are at a time of crisis.
 A Donation Station was set up at the High Street Reception Entrance for employees and local residents.
 Ascot encouraged racegoers and staff members to bring along a few of the requested items including tins, rice and pasta and toiletries.
 Ascot will deliver items to the participating foodbanks: Windsor Foodshare, Woodley Foodbank; FoodShare Maidenhead Foodbank; Readifood, Reading; West Berks Foodbank; Bracknell Foodbank; Wokingham Foodbank; Crowthorne Foodbank & Slough Foodbank.

 Newbury and Windsor Racecourses

 Newbury hosted a community walk around the course, followed by tea and cake in The Lodge afterwards, in support of Daisy’s Dream and West Berkshire Mencap.
 The team at Royal Windsor plan to host fundraising activity based on an equiciser competition during racing on 27th May in aid of Thames Hospice.